navyaatgitthub/Pharma-Assistant/README.md

-# Pharma-Assistant
+# Pharma Assistant

-🚀 Pharma Assistant – AI-Powered Prescription &amp; Diagnostic Tool AI tool that extracts text from handwritten prescriptions, analyzes medical images, and predicts diseases.
-Built with Python, OpenCV, Tesseract &amp; Flask.  ✅ OCR-based text extraction ✅ AI-powered medical image analysis ✅ Disease prediction  🔗 Details in README
+## Overview
+This project is an AI-powered diagnostic assistant that analyzes medical data to assist healthcare professionals.

+## Setup
+1. Install dependencies: